Tresorndala/Final-project-group-31/README.md

 We deployed our translation model through Streamlit.
 You can access the app via the following link:

 Streamlit App Link: Streamlit App

 To Run the App

-Download the Streamlit app source file: app.py Download the Colab notebook that includes the model training process.
-Use the provided run code with the specified paths for the applications.
+Download the Streamlit app source file called: translation.py Download the Colab notebook that includes the model fun process called finaltshiluba grouplydia.ipng Use the provided run code with the specified paths for the applications called streamlitrun.

 Contributing
 If you would like to contribute to this project, please submit a pull request or open an issue.